-One arrested, seven FIRs filed after clashes at West Bengal’s Jadavpur University
+One arrested, seven FIRs filed after clashes at Kolkata’s Jadavpur University

 The violence took place on Saturday during a protest demanding the announcement of the student union election schedule.

-One person was arrested and seven first information reports were filed on Sunday in connection with the clashes that took place in West Bengal’s Jadavpur University a day earlier, India Today reported.
+One person was arrested and seven first information reports were filed on Sunday in connection with the clashes that took place in Kolkata’s Jadavpur University a day earlier, India Today reported.

-The clashes inside the university campus in Kolkata took place on Saturday during a protest demanding the immediate announcement of dates for the conduct of student union elections in the state.
+The clashes on the university campus in Kolkata took place on Saturday during a protest demanding the immediate announcement of dates for the student union elections to be conducted in the state.

 The violence erupted after students, primarily from groups supported by the Left, demanded that the state Education Minister Bratya Basu, who was visiting the university, announce the dates for the elections on the spot, The New Indian Express reported.